 Accountant education & certifications resume sample

-05/2012, Bachelor of Finance, University of Pennsylvania, Philadelphia
+07/2015, Bachelor of Accounting and Finance, University of Manchester, Manchester, UK

 Pick the right resume layout and design